Stefan0436/Cyan/README.md

 # NOTICE
 The github repository mirrors to https://aerialworks.ddns.net/ASF/Cyan.git, you can fork Cyan on github, pull requests will be merged manually.

-# Paper 1.17 Support
+# Paper 1.17 Support Now Considered Stable
-Paper 1.17 support is slowly coming together, the development is of Cyan is going faster than i initially expected.<br/>
+Paper 1.17 support is now considered stable, no crashes, private server is working pretty well.<br/>
-Paper can launch together with Cyan, but is still EXTREMELY BUGGY.
-We try to improve stability with each Cyan patch, but things can go wrong.
+Some things might still be buggy, so the filing of bug reports is appreciated.

-In short: you can install CyanPaper, however, USE IT AT YOUR OWN RISK.<br/>
+In short: CyanPaper is considered stable, but still, USE IT AT YOUR OWN RISK.<br/>
 The AerialWorks Software Foundation will not be held responsible for damaged server files.

 <br/>